ssMaritime

 Tugs make ready to tow the unfinished Oriana to her fitting out berth

-A magnificent sight as Oriana is under tow
+A magnificent sight as we see Oriana grand bow sitting so high out of the water, whilst she is under tow

 Oriana’s bow emblem being designed

-Interior decorators testing the strength of chairs chosen
+Interior decorators are seen testing the strength of chairs that were chosen

 Matching up the colour scheme for the First Class restaurant

-An exclusive ashtray was designed for Oriana, which, obviously became a popular souvenir
+An exclusive ashtray that was designed for Oriana, which, obviously became a rather popular souvenir

-Above and below: Modern art was used throughout the ship.
+Above and below: Modern art, as used throughout the Oriana

-Above: Although the Tourist Class Stern Gallery was furnished in a simple style, it became one of the most popular lounges on the ship, especially when she later became a one class ship.
+Above: Although the Tourist Class Stern Gallery was furnished in a simple style, it became one of the most popular lounges on the ship, especially when she later became a one-class ship.
 However, vibration was always a problem.
+The Photo above does this venue no justice at all, for it was a delightful room!

 Corking is one of the important tasks as her teak deck are finished